ApurbaSengupta/Text-Generation/README.md

 </p>
 <br>

-The pre-trained model is available as "model_generate.pt".
+The trained model is available as "model_generate.pt".

 ## Text generation examples